datastaxdevs/demo-astra-db-amazon-bedrock/README.md

 - `2a` - Start a new chat window with the `Start new chat`

-- `2b` - In the instructions provide the following block
+- `2b` - In the instructions provide the following block (few shot learning)

 ```
 You are a text analyzer that need to tell me if the sentiment is positive or negative.
 Here a sample with results.text:I hated this movie